 Aristotle in this way regularly foregrounds potencies as the most readily acknowledged sort of independent things (ousiai), to the point that being-at-work seems to be a less obvious candidate for being (ousia).

 As we saw in chapter 2, the demonstration of change depended on the fact that potent beings are evident on their own.
-This is to take the existence of the ability as evidence that what makes the ability what it is—the activity—must admit of being, at least at some point.
-This move depends, then, on the assumption that reality can be extended (contra Frede) from potency to activity.44 Of course, this claim depends on potential beings having a legitimate claim to be.
+Aristotle takes the existence of the ability as evidence that what makes the ability what it is—the activity—must admit of being, at least at some point.
+This move depends, then, on the assumption that reality can be extended (contra M. Frede) from potency to activity.44 Of course, this argument depends on potential beings having a legitimate claim to be.
 We examined in chapters 1 and 2 how this legitimacy could be established through a phenomenology of aspects.
-Put in linguistic terms, the adjective “potent” (dunaton) and the noun “potency” (dunamis) in fact point us toward a fundamentally different way of grasping a being concretely, by grasping the being itself insofar as it is potent (to dunamei on).
-Aristotle switches back and forth between these terms to emphasize their interrelationship.
+Put in linguistic terms, the adjective “potent” (dunaton) and the noun “potency” (dunamis) in fact point us toward a fundamental way of grasping a being concretely, by grasping the being itself insofar as it is potent (to dunamei on).
+Aristotle switches back and forth between the adjective and the noun to emphasize their interrelationship.
 In the passage specifically addressing when something is in-potency, for example, Aristotle says: “there is something that is potent [dunaton], and this is what is healthy in potency [dunamei]” (Met.
 IX.7 1049a3–4, my trans.).
 Viewed in this way, potency and its activity make up one of the several basically distinct aspects or senses of a concrete thing, alongside categorical beings (e.g., size, kind, position) and truth.

 The advantage of the dative formulation (i.e., “being-in-potency,” “being-insofar-as-it-is-potent,” “potential being”) is that it avoids the risk that potency would be mistaken either for a property (dunaton), as it could be in some common phrases, for example, “His best features are his red hair and his ability to make me laugh,” or mistaken as having a separate being (dunamis), for example, “Michael Jordan acquired the ability to shoot three-pointers.”
-The dative forces us to confront a being in its aspect of being potent: the being in its potency, insofar as it is potent, as potent.
+The dative forces us to confront a being in its aspect of being potent: the being in its potency, or insofar as it is potent, or as potent.

 Complete Potencies

 I have briefly set forward the case for the independent being of potency.
-Now we turn to the most obvious way that potencies are related to being: some beings themselves are named after them, which means the being is viewed as potent, or in-potency.
+Now I turn to the most obvious way that potencies are related to being: some beings themselves are named after them, which means the being is viewed as potent, or in-potency.
 Aristotle’s most detailed description of when something is in-potency is in Met.
 IX.7, where he examines three cases: technē, poiēsis, and phusis:

 Technē: “not everything can be healed, by either medical skill or chance, but there is something that is potential [dunaton], and this is what is healthy in potency [dunamei].
 But the mark of what comes to be in complete activity [healed] out of what has being in potency [entelecheiai gignomenou ek tou dunamei ontos], as a result of thinking [i.e., done by a doctor], is that (a) whenever it is desired it comes to be [gignetai] when nothing outside prevents it, (b) and there, in the thing healed, whenever nothing in it prevents it.”
 (Met.
 IX.7 1049a3–8)45